-- Due to their day to day contact with children, staff in this school are well placed to observe possible signs of abuse in children.
+Due to their day to day contact with children, staff in this school are well placed to observe possible signs of abuse in children.
 All staff maintain an attitude of 'it could happen here' where safeguarding is concerned and always act in the best interests of the child.
 It is not the role nor responsibility of those working with children in the school to assess, diagnose or investigate whether a child is at risk of or suffering harm or abuse.
-It is the responsibility of all staff to be aware of the need to report any concerns about a child to the DSL as a matter of priority or, in his/her absence, to the nominated deputy DSL. - All staff have a responsibility to provide a safe learning environment in which our children can learn.
+It is the responsibility of all staff to be aware of the need to report any concerns about a child to the DSL team as a matter of priority.

+- All staff have a responsibility to provide a safe learning environment in which our children can learn.
 They will ensure all children are able to develop appropriate strategies to recognise and respond to risk and build resilience, including through curriculum development and planning - Any child may benefit from early help and all staff members are aware of the local early help process and our role in it.
 They are aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection. - All staff and volunteers take individual responsibility for knowing what to do if a child discloses, or they have concerns about abuse or neglect.
 Members of staff know how to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the DSL and other agencies as appropriate.
 Members of staff know they must never promise a child that they will not tell anyone about a concern or allegation as this may ultimately not be in the best interests of the child.

-f.
 Children and Young People

-- Children and young people will: - o Contribute to the development of school safeguarding and child protection policies - Read and follow (at a level appropriate to their age and ability) the schools safeguarding policies and procedures - Seek help from a trusted adult if things go wrong and support others who may be experiencing safeguarding concerns - o Develop and take responsibility (at a level that is appropriate to their individual age, ability and vulnerabilities) for keeping themselves and others safe, including online g.
+- Children and young people will: - Contribute to the development of school safeguarding and child protection policies - o Read and follow (at a level appropriate to their age and ability) the schools safeguarding policies and procedures - Seek help from a trusted adult if things go wrong and support others who may be experiencing safeguarding concerns - Develop and take responsibility (at a level that is appropriate to their individual age, ability and vulnerabilities) for keeping themselves and others safe, including online

 Parents and Carers

-- Parents/carers have a responsibility to: - o Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - o Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the school, or other appropriate agencies, if they or their child have any safeguarding concerns - o Contribute to the development of the schools safeguarding policies

-- A statement in the school prospectus will inform parents and carers about our school's duties and responsibilities under child protection and safeguarding procedures.
-Our safeguarding statement will also be on the school website. - Parents can obtain a copy of the school Safeguarding and Child Protection Policy and other related policies on request and can view them via the school website.
+- Parents/carers have a responsibility to: - Discuss safeguarding issues with their children, support the school in their safeguarding approaches, and reinforce appropriate safe behaviours at home - Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the school, or other appropriate agencies, if they or their child have any safeguarding concerns - Contribute to the development of the schools safeguarding policies - A statement on the school website will inform parents and carers about our school's duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the school Safeguarding and Child Protection Policy and other related policies on request and can view them via the school website.

-10. Mental Health
+Mental Health